 8. Community outreach, prevention and advocacy

-Our team also includes a nurse at Children's who functions as a liaison with the Massachusetts Department of Children and Families (DCF).
+Our team also includes a nurse at Boston Children's who functions as a liaison with the Massachusetts Department of Children and Families (DCF).

 Each member of the CPP plays an important role in our mission to work for child safety and provide care for Children's patients who may have been abused or neglected.

-We also work to increase the awareness, knowledge and prevention of child abuse at Children's and within the local community.
+We also work to increase the awareness, knowledge and prevention of child abuse at Boston Children's and within the local community.